Unexpected consequences of Post-Quantum theories in the graph-theoretical approach to correlations: Introduction

-In quantum theory, the pairwise joint measurability of a set of observables implies the joint measurability of the entire set \cite{specker_logik_1960}.
-Consequently, for quantum behaviors, if a collection of measurement events ${e_k}$ is pairwise exclusive, the constraint $\sum_k p(e_k) \leq 1$ must hold.
+Second, one behavior is said to be quantum if there exists a quantum state $\rho$ and a set of projectors ${\Pi_i}$ acting on a Hilbert space $\mathcal{H}$ such that $p(e_i) = \tr{\rho \Pi_i}$ and $\Pi_i \Pi_j = 0$ whenever $i \sim j$ \cite{amaral_graph_2018}.
+The set of quantum behaviors\footnote{In graph-theoretical terms, this set is referred to as $\mathrm{TH}(G)$ \cite{Cabello2014c, Knuth1994}.} is denoted by $Q(G)$.
+In quantum theory, the pairwise joint measurability of a set of projective measurements implies the joint measurability of the entire set \cite{specker_logik_1960}.
+This property no longer holds for POVMs; in this case, one can construct examples that are pairwise jointly measurable but not globally jointly measurable \cite{liang_speckers_2011, kunjwal_quantum_2014}.
+For quantum behaviors, if a collection of measurement events ${e_k}$ is pairwise exclusive, the constraint $\sum_k p(e_k) \le 1$ must hold\footnote{Indeed, following the definition of a quantum behavior of an exclusivity graph, a set of pairwise exclusive events $\{e_k\}$ is associated with a set of orthogonal projectors $\{\Pi_k\}$; therefore, $\sum_k \Pi_k \le \mathbb{1}$ and $\sum_k p(e_k) = \sum_k \mathrm{Tr}(\rho \Pi_k) \le 1$ \cite{amaral_graph_2018}.}.
 The \textit{Exclusivity Principle} (EP) extends this property as a universal hypothesis, proposing that this constraint should be satisfied in any physical theory.
 In other words, the EP asserts that for any set of pairwise exclusive measurement events ${e_k}$—that is, events that can be associated to mutually exclusive outcomes of a single mother measurement—the sum of their probabilities must satisfy $\sum_k p(e_k) \leq 1$.
 We define EP$_{1}$-behaviors as those that adhere to the Exclusivity Principle.
 The set of all such behaviors is referred to as the (single-copy) EP set\footnote{In graph-theoretical terms, this set is referred to as $\mathrm{QSTAB}(G)$ \cite{Cabello2014c, Knuth1994}.}, denoted by $E_1(G)$.

-Cabello, Severini, and Winter \cite{https://doi.org/10.48550/arxiv.1010.2163, Cabello2014c} showed that given any non-contextuality (NC) expression appropriately written as a positive linear combination of probabilities of measurement events, $S_{\omega} = \sum_{i} \omega_{i} p(e_{i})$, its corresponding classical (or non-contextual), quantum, and (single-copy) exclusivity bounds match three characteristic numbers of the associated weight-exclusivity graph, a weighted-graph created from the exclusivity graph associated to the events $e_1, \ldots, e_n$, and the weight-vector $\omega = (\omega_1, \ldots, \omega_n)$.
+Cabello, Severini, and Winter \cite{https://doi.org/10.48550/arxiv.1010.2163, Cabello2014c} showed that given any noncontextuality (NC) expression appropriately written as a positive linear combination of probabilities of measurement events, $S_{\omega} = \sum_{i} \omega_{i} p(e_{i})$, its corresponding classical (or noncontextual), quantum, and (single-copy) exclusivity bounds match three characteristic numbers of the associated weight-exclusivity graph, a weighted-graph created from the exclusivity graph associated to the events $e_1, \ldots, e_n$, and the weight-vector $\omega = (\omega_1, \ldots, \omega_n)$.
 Specifically, this relationship is expressed as